blog

 2. Lack of clarity around what each company's climate impact

-3. Lack of clarity around why software is a key role in each company's success
+3. Lack of clarity around why software (or technology more broadly) is a key role in each company's success

 Here's how ClimateTechList tries to address each of these problems:

-• For #1: I curate the top companies according to this methodology, and filter by climate verticals (e.g. energy, transportation, food, etc.)
+• For #1: I provide searches to filter by climate verticals (e.g. energy, transportation, food, etc.)

-Feel free to contact me on LinkedIn (send me a message when you request a connection) or this form.
+Feel free to contact me on LinkedIn (mention ClimateTechList in the connection request) or this form.

-If you're a SWE job seeker, you might find the story of how I once got 18 offers at once interesting.
+If you're a software engineer or data science jobseeker, you might find the story of how I once got 18 offers at once interesting.

 Why can’t I just donate to or invest in climate causes?